 Published by Weldon Owen, The Curious Reader is a way to discover more reasons to love your favorite works and also add new books to your ever-lengthening list.
 Lovely enough to be the perfect present for any book nerd, it’s also jam-packed with facts that will make you an asset to any trivia team.

-The Curious Reader will hit shelves on May 4, 2021, and you can pre-order it here.
+The Curious Reader is available now, and you can order it here.